Craig Bohl: Wyoming

 Bohl was hired at Wyoming of the Mountain West Conference in December 2013 and took over in January, after leading North Dakota State to the 2013 FCS title.

 Following two difficult seasons with a combined record of 6–18 (4–12 in conference play), Bohl's Cowboys went 8–4 (6–2 in conference play) to win the Mountain Division in 2016.
 On November 29, 2016, Bohl was selected as the Mountain West Conference Coach of the Year.
 On the eve of Wyoming's first conference championship game in twenty years, Wyoming gave Bohl a contract extension through 2023.
 Wyoming was invited to their first bowl game in five seasons at the end of the 2016 season, the 2016 Poinsettia Bowl, losing to BYU, 24–21.

 In 2017, Wyoming again finished with a winning record, and were invited to the 2017 Famous Idaho Potato Bowl, defeating Central Michigan 37–14.
 This marked the first time since the 1987-86 seasons that Wyoming had played in bowl games in consecutive years.
 Wyoming reached bowl eligibility in 2018 and 2019, and were invited to the 2019 Arizona Bowl, defeating Georgia State 38–17.

 In 2020, Bohl again received a contract extension, this time through the 2024 season.

+On December 6, 2023, Bohl announced his retirement from the Wyoming program, effective after the Cowboys' Arizona Bowl appearance on December 30.